 All swabs should be taken by a veterinary surgeon, who should:

-A list of laboratories registered with BEVA for the purposes of testing for the CEMO, K. pneumoniae and P. aeruginosa is available from the BEVA website.
+A list of laboratories in the UK, Ireland, France and Germany registered with BEVA for the purposes of testing for T.equigenitalis, K. pneumoniae and P. aeruginosa is available from the BEVA website.

 Laboratory culture of swabs

-Polymerase chain reaction (PCR) testing of swabs for the CEMO, Klebsiella pneumoniae and Pseudomonas aeruginosa is now validated for industry screening purposes.
+Polymerase chain reaction (PCR) testing of swabs for T.equigenitalis, K.pneumoniae and P.aeruginosa is now validated for industry screening purposes.
 PCR testing is not recognised for import/export testing in the UK.
 Breeders and veterinary surgeons may find PCR test results helpful, as they may be available within 24 hours of arrival at a laboratory that is able to undertake PCR testing.
-Positive PCR results will need to be further investigated by conventional culture to help determine their significance and, in the case of Klebsiella pneumoniae, for capsule typing.
-Positive PCR results for CEMO must be reported to Defra.
-The immunofluorescence test (IFT) for CEMO, which is available only in France, is not acceptable on its own, although it may be used in addition to culture.
+Positive PCR results will need to be further investigated by conventional culture to help determine their significance and, in the case of K.pneumoniae, for capsule typing unless being tested, in the same laboratory,for capsule testing by PCR test.
+Positive PCR results for T.equigenitalis must be reported to Defra.
+The immunofluorescence test (IFT) for T.equigenitalis, which is available only in France, is not acceptable on its own, although it may be used in addition to culture.